For Families: Understanding the Options

 Some terms you may hear when looking at college options are Comprehensive Transition Program (CTP) and Transition Postsecondary Education Program for Students with Intellectual Disability (TPSID).
 Let’s review what these terms mean.

 If a program is an approved Comprehensive Transition Program or CTP, students with ID who meet the financial requirements can use federal financial aid grants and work study funds to help pay for the costs of attendance, even if they are not fully matriculated and do not have a high school diploma.
-It is important for families to know that at this time only some programs are CTP.
+At this time there are around 109 approved CTP programs (as of April 2020).
+In Think College Search we indicate programs that are an approved CTP with a dollar sign icon.
 If a program is not a CTP, then students with ID are not eligible for federal financial aid.
 A list of programs that are currently approved as a CTP, along with more information about financial aid for students with ID can be found on the Federal Student Aid website.

 Transition Postsecondary Education Program for Students with Intellectual Disability, or TPSID, is a term that is used to describe a group of programs that are funded by a federal grant.
-There are 25 of these currently funded around the country.
-For the most part, attending a program that is part of this group does not have an impact on the students who are attending—but it is a term that is used in the field, so we wanted you to know what it meant.
+The projects recieve federal funding for 5 years to help them develop and improve college programs.
+There are currently 25 funded projecs around the country.
 Think College serves as the National Coordinating Center for the TPSID.
-Learn more about TPSID on the National Coordinating Center page on the Think College website.
+Learn more about TPSID.

 A program can be a TPSID, a CTP, both a CTP and TPSID, or neither.
 Just so you know!